The Performing Arts department is housed in a purpose built studio space, equipped with advanced music systems, stage lighting and mirrored walls.

 Key Stage 3

 Students are taught for one lesson per week.
-In Year 7 they learn Drama skills and techniques through a wide range of exciting schemes of work.
-As students progress into Year 8, they explore a variety of Drama genres and theatre styles and staging, giving students a broad understanding of Performing Arts.
+In Year 7 and 8 students learn Drama/Dance skills/techniques through a wide range of exciting schemes of work.
+As students’ progress though Year 8, they explore a variety of Drama genres, theatre styles and staging, giving students a broad understanding of Performing Arts.

 OCR Drama GCSE